ska-telescope/dependencies-manager/README.md

 - `system_deps_diff.txt`: the packages installed in the OS in simplified CSV format that are not part of the *base project*
 - `pipfile_deps.csv`: the packages expressly specified to install by `pipenv` (package sub dependencies are not part of this file) in simplified CSV format
 - `pipenv_graph.txt`: the packages installed by `pipenv` including all sub dependencies
-- `pipenv_graph.csv`: the packages expressly installed by `pipenv` (package sub dependencies are not part of this file) in simplified CSV format
+- `pipenv_graph.csv`: the top level packages expressly installed by `pipenv` (package sub dependencies are not part of this file) in simplified CSV format